inani47/beginner_tutorials/README.md

 After following the build instructions:

-Run roscore from the terminal:
+Set environment vairables and run roscore in a new terminal:
 ```
+source devel/setup.bash
 roscore
 ```
-Run talker node from the terminal:
+Set environment variables and run talker node from a new terminal:
 ```
+source devel/setup.bash
 rosrun beginner_tutorials talker
 ```
-Run listener node from the terminal:
+Set environment variables and run listener node from a new terminal:
 ```
+source devel/setup.bash
 rosrun beginner_tutorials listener
 ```